John Eliot (missionary): Legacy

 Natick remembers Reverend Eliot with a monument on the grounds of the Bacon Free Library.
 The John Eliot Elementary School in Needham, Massachusetts, founded in 1956, is named after him.
 Puritan "remembrancer" Cotton Mather called his missionary career the epitome of the ideals of New England Puritanism.
-William Carey considered Eliot alongside the Apostle Paul and David Brainerd (1718–1747) as "canonized heroes" and "enkindlers" in his groundbreaking An Enquiry Into the Obligation of Christians to Use Means for the Conversion of the Heathen (1792).
+William Carey considered Eliot alongside the Apostle Paul and David Brainerd (1718–1747) as "canonized heroes" and "enkindlers" in his An Enquiry Into the Obligation of Christians to Use Means for the Conversion of the Heathen (1792).

 In 1689, he donated 75 acre of land to support the Eliot School in what was then Roxbury's Jamaica Plain district and now is a historic Boston neighborhood.
 Two other Puritans had donated land on which to build the school in 1676, but boarding students especially required support.
 Eliot's donation required the school (renamed in his honor) to accept both Black and Native American students without prejudice, which was very unusual at the time.
-The school continues near its original location today, with continued admissions of all ethnicities, but now includes lifelong learning.
+The school continues near its original location today, but now offers classes for all ages.